 Urban vs. Rural: When it Comes to FAC, What’s the Difference?
 [Part 1]

-Author: Annie Schmidt, Justice Jones
+Authors: Annie Schmidt, Justice Jones

 Communities learning to live more safely with wildfire come in all shapes and sizes.
 Regardless of whether they are rural or urban, FAC-focused communities have a great deal in common.
 However, there are also some setting-specific challenges (and opportunities) associated with being an either rural or urban FAC effort.
 In order to explore the nuances related to various FAC settings, Justice Jones of the Austin Fire Department and Annie Schmidt of the Washington Fire Adapted Communities Learning Network (formerly with the Chumstick Wildfire Stewardship Coalition) provide their perspectives on their respective backdrops during an interview with FAC Net.